Supporting outstanding student focused research degrees in English Literature

-Postgraduate students within the Faculty of Arts are further asked to nominate representatives to serve on the Postgraduate Student-Staff Liaison Committee and the Research Graduate School Board.
-This provides all postgraduates with the opportunity of voicing any individual or collective concerns they might have relating to any aspect of their studies, as well as provide a forum for postgraduate students to comment on the broader research policies of the Faculty which may concern them.
+Postgraduate students within the Faculty of Arts, Humanities & Social Sciences are further asked to nominate representatives to serve on the Doctoral College PhD Researcher Forum.
+This provides all postgraduates with the opportunity of voicing any individual or collective concerns they might have relating to any aspect of their studies, as well as provide a forum for postgraduate students to comment on the broader research policies of the University which may concern them.

 Staff research areas